The Best Things To Do In Homer

 For a quieter day trip with fewer people, hike with your guide to watch as coastal brown bears feast on sedge grass, dig for clams or catch salmon coming in with the tide.
 Either choice provides hours of fascinating viewing as bears move through their pristine Alaskan habitats.

-You can also hire a small boat or water taxi for a custom, small group day cruise.
-Look for humpback and orcas and appreciate the spectacular landscape.
+Kachemak Bay is one of the richest marine estuaries in the world.
+Hire a small boat or water taxi for a custom, small group (or private) day cruise.
+Look for humpbacks and orcas and appreciate the spectacular landscape.
+If the afternoon on the water isn't enough, join a multi-day cruise where you'll kayak, paddleboard, fish, and explore from a private yacht.

 Trails into the hills above Homer bring you great exercise, the beauties of trees and flowers, the occasional encounter with wildlife, and great views of the mountains across Kachemak Bay.
 Or descend to the beach from the Alaska Islands & Oceans Visitor Center.